We all have mental health and we need to remember that it’s just as important as our physical health.

 UK Blog Awards Highly Commended blog in Health and Social Care category 2017 & Winner in Health and Social Care category 2018

-If you’d like to contact me work/collab with me please email me at: email@example.com
+If you’d like to work or collababare with MH Stories please email at: firstname.lastname@example.org

-However, This page is NOT monitored 24/7 and I am not qualified professional & the page is not meant to be AN ALTERNATIVE TO PROFESSIONAL HELP.
+This page is NOT monitored 24/7 and the MH Stories team are not qualified professionals and this page is not meant to be AN ALTERNATIVE TO PROFESSIONAL HELP.

 If you feel like you’re at risk please call 999( UK) & 911(America)